theUncanny/edna/src/note-help.md

 ## Notes and blocks

-Unique feature of Edna is that a note can be divided into blocks.
+In Edna a note is divided into blocks.
 Each block has a type: markdown, plain text, math block, JavaScript code, Go code etc.

 Use:
 * `Mod + L` to assign a type for current block